Adaminaby

 A great place to visit, a better place to live

-Adaminaby and its smaller 'sister' townships of old Adaminaby and Anglers Reach are set among the rolling high plains in the NSW Snowy Mountains region, with Kosciuszko National Park on our doorstep.
+Adaminaby and its smaller sister townships of old Adaminaby and Anglers Reach are set among the rolling high plains in the NSW Snowy Mountains region, with Kosciuszko National Park on our doorstep.

 The area has a unique history.
 The very first stone of the Snowy Mountains Hydroelectric Scheme was turned in the 'old town' of Adaminaby in 1949.